Thai court rules PM can stay, did not exceed term limit

 He and his supporters argued that the countdown for the term limit should begin when the current constitution came into effect in April 2017, which would allow him to serve until 2025 if he is returned to office after the next general election.

-Prayuth’s supporters say the constitution containing the term limit provision came into effect on April 6, 2017, and his time in office should be counted from that date.

-A more expansive but less likely interpretation favoring his continuing tenure is that the countdown began on June 9, 2019, when Prayuth took office following a general election.
+The nine-member court said in a majority opinion that because the constitution came into effect after Prayuth had already taken power, the term limit did not apply to the time he had previously served, since the constitution did not specify it could be applied retroactively.

-If Prayuth stays in power, he still will face a political reckoning early next year when Parliament’s four-year term expires and a new election must be called.
+Prayuth still will face a political reckoning early next year when Parliament’s four-year term expires and a new election must be called.
 His popularity ratings are low, with critics saying he has mishandled the economy and botched Thailand’s initial response to the COVID-19 pandemic.

 In 2020, tens of thousands of people took to the streets to demand that Prayuth and his Cabinet resign, while also calling for the constitution to be amended and the monarchy to be reformed.
-Several confrontations between the student-driven protest movement and authorities became violent, and there are fears of a recurrence if the court favors Prayuth.
+Several confrontations between the student-driven protest movement and authorities became violent.
+Activists have threatened new protests if the court favored Prayuth, raising fears of more unrest.

-Should the court rule against him, his Cabinet would become a caretaker government with limited executive powers.
-Whether Prayuth himself could be caretaker prime minister is unclear, though the court may decide the matter.

-The caretaker government would exist until Parliament chooses a new prime minister — the main options being candidates nominated after the 2019 election.
+Last month, the Constitutional Court temporarily suspended Prayuth from carrying out the prime minister’s duties pending its ruling.
+The senior deputy prime minister in his Cabinet, Prawit Wongsuwan, became acting prime minister, while Prayuth retained his concurrent position of defense minister.

+Had Prayuth been forced out Friday, power would have been ceded to a caretaker government with limited executive powers, assembled from the current Cabinet, that would have sat until Parliament elected a new prime minister.

 The eight-year term limit was meant to target former Prime Minister Thaksin Shinawatra, a populist billionaire who was ousted by a 2006 military coup but whose political machine remains powerful.
 The army in 2014 also ousted the government of Thaksin’s sister, Yingluck Shinawatra, who was forced from office shortly before the takeover by a controversial court decision.